 CO2 fixation.
 Due to the low leaf area, one assumption made by large-scale ecosystem models is that deserts fix carbon at relatively low rates.
 But when water is available, leaves of desert plants photosynthesize at the same rates as in other ecosystems, and leaves can grow rapidly with soil moisture.
 Broadly, and especially during drought, rates of flux, net ecosystem exchange (NEE), across scales measured by techniques such as eddy flux, are often low but highly variable.
 At Deep Canyon during a series of dry years, our NEE was slightly positive.
-Alternatively, from the desert free air CO2 enrichment (FACE) research project, under ambient CO2 conditions, NEE was estimated up to 1.27 MT·ha-1·y-1 (Jasoni et al. 2005).
-The standing crop mass was 11 kg·ha-1, 80% of which was soil organic carbon (SOC) and sensitive to atmospheric CO2 levels, largely deposited as soil C (Evans et al. 2014).
-For the Sonoran desert ecosystem, NEE was estimated as ranging from 120 kg·ha-1 during a dry season to 360 kg·ha-1 during a wet season (Huxman et al. 2004).
-[By comparison, NEE for a wet year in a desert in Baja California was up to 520 kg·ha-1·y-1, a sky island above southern California desert at 200 to 300 kg·ha-1·y-1, a 100 year old Chaparral of 520 kg·ha-1·y-1, and drought year of 180 kg·ha-1·y-1, the La Selva tropical rainforest of 1,000 kg ha-1·y-1 (dry year)/3,000 kg ha-1·y-1 (average)/5,000 kg ha-1·y-1 (wet year), and a boreal forest 780 kg·ha-1·y-1].
+Alternatively, from the desert free air CO2 enrichment (FACE) research project, under ambient CO2 conditions, NEE was estimated up to 1.27 metric tons of carbon per hectare per year (MTC/ha/y) (Jasoni et al. 2005).
+The standing crop mass was 11 kg of carbon per hectare (kgC/ha), 80% of which was soil organic carbon (SOC) and sensitive to atmospheric CO2 levels, largely deposited as soil C (Evans et al. 2014).
+For the Sonoran desert ecosystem, NEE was estimated as ranging from 120 kg of carbon per hectare during a dry season to 360 kg of carbon per hectare during a wet season (Huxman et al. 2004).
+[By comparison, NEE for a wet year in a desert in Baja California was up to 520 kgC/ha/y, a sky island above southern California desert at 200 to 300 kgC/ha/y, a 100 year old Chaparral of 520 kgC/ha/y, and drought year of 180 kgC/ha/y, the La Selva tropical rainforest of 1,000 kgC/ha/y (dry year)/3,000 kgC/ha/y (average)/5,000 kgC/ha/y (wet year), and a boreal forest 780 kgC/ha/y].

 From these desert NEE measurements, where is the additional carbon in deserts?
 Likely deep in the profile (see discussion in C sequestration).
-Desert grasslands and areas with shallow-rooted shrubs and cacti are coupled to precipitation and carbon accumulation depends on local precipitation.
+Desert grasslands and areas with shallow-rooted shrubs and cacti are coupled to precipitation and carbon accumulation depending on local precipitation.
 However, large pulses in precipitation provide groundwater that extends the length of active photosynthesis of deeply-rooted shrubs (greater than 50m) such as creosote and mesquite (Prosopis) (Huxman et al. 2004) and utilization of deep groundwater from storms generated far upstream can extend the carbon fixation of stands into drought cycles in deserts (Scott et al. 2006) and in the uplands such as the montane sky islands (Kitajima et al. 2013).
 Plants with shallow roots in deeper pools and in groundwater can access many sources of water in which to undertake photosynthesis and carbon accumulation (Querejeta et al. 2007, Querejeta et al. 2009).
 Reynolds and colleagues (Reynolds et al. 2004) challenged the simple "pulse-reserve" complex showing that in deserts, sequences of pulses are more important than individual events, and Weiss and colleagues (Weiss et al. 2004) found that Normalized Difference Vegetation Index (NDVI), using satellite imagery that visualizes greenness, showed that water from distant sources (groundwater) can extend photosynthetic activity (Bisigato et al. 2013, Rohde et al. 2021).